vitaly-t/pg-listener/README.md

 ### Keeping Live Connection

 Database-connection options `keepAlive` / `keepAliveInitialDelayMillis` can be used with listeners to prevent the connection from dying after not receiving any events for an extended period of time.
+This is particularly important with such hosting environments as AWS.
 Check [node-postgres] driver for details.

 ### NOTIFY Alternative